celetor/vpstoolbox/README.md

 # Trojan-GFW Script
-## This script will help you set up a trojan-gfw server in an extremely fast way.
+## This script will help you set up a [Trojan-GFW](https://github.com/trojan-gfw/trojan) server in an extremely fast way.
 ### Read The Fucking Manual: https://www.johnrosen1.com/trojan/

 #### via wget